jeffschwartz/linklist/readme.md

 ## Please see javascripts/examples.js for examples using the api.

 ## Please see javascripts/test.js for testing the api as well as for benchmarking the api against JavaScript's built in Array.

+## What's New

+### v0.0.2, released on 2012/06/28
+Added instance methods appendFrom and arrayFrom to LinkList.
+See above for details.

 ## LinkList is available for use under the [MIT software license.](https://github.com/jeffschwartz/linklist/blob/master/LICENSE)